 Your eyelids are the shades for your eyes.

-The skin under our eyes is much drier than anywhere else on the face, it contains fewer oil glands and it is less able to retain moisture, leaving it vulnerable to drying out.
+The skin under your eyes and eyelids is much drier than anywhere else on your face, they contain fewer oil glands and are less able to retain moisture, leaving it vulnerable to drying out.

 - UV rays

 - exposure to irritants